 Mountain Lions can be found in Orange County throughout the Santa Ana Mountain Range down to the foothills directly connected to them.
 Population estimates are thought to be up to 30 individuals which is considered caring capacity based on the amount of land and prey available to them.
 Although mountain lions do give birth to several kittens each spring, their population is not increasing due to vehicle collisions, rodenticides, and loss of habitat.
 These big cats play an extremely vital role in the ecosystem by keeping deer populations in check and they are often confused with bobcats which are our second largest native cat.
 Mountain lions have long tails that reach the ground compared to bobcats which have stubby tails, bobcats can be found in many open areas even in between urban areas while mountain lions will only be in the hills on the outskirts of Orange County.
-These mountain lions face an uncertain future as they lack the DNA diversity since they are land locked and cannot interact with other mountain lions besides the ones already here, Orange County's mountain lion population is pretty much sealed off to The Santa Ana Mountain Range and the wilderness areas directly connected to them.
+These mountain lions face an uncertain future as they lack the DNA diversity since they are land locked and cannot interact with other mountain lions besides the ones already here, Orange County's mountain lion population is pretty much sealed off to the Santa Ana Mountains and the wilderness areas directly connected to them.
 There are currently no collared or tracked mountain lions here.
-While mountain lions are reported daily in places like Aliso And Woods Canyon and Laguna Coast Wilderness, those always turn out to be bobcats, there have not been any confirmed mountain lion sightings on the coastal side of I5 at least in the past 10-15 years, that info can be confirmed with any local park ranger.
+While mountain lions are reported daily in places like Aliso And Woods Canyon and Laguna Coast Wilderness, those always turn out to be bobcats, there have not been any confirmed mountain lion sightings on the coastal side of I5 since at least this century about about 20 years beyond that, that info can be confirmed with any local park ranger.
 We do get photos/videos sent to us claiming to have witnessed a mountain lion but it is always a bobcat or sometimes even a house cat, there is no reason to believe there are any mountain lions West of Interstate 5.
 National Geographic recently published an article about why people mistake bobcats for mountain lions so often.

 Precautions you can take to help prevent mountain lion attacks when in mountain lion areas: